Property Insurance Platform

 Goals

-• Surface relevant files quickly using metadata and AI-assisted tagging
+• Surface relevant files quickly

 • Increase platform value by replacing the need for third-party storage tools